 - Easily reordering your courses

 - Schedule the publication of lesson and courses

 - Add and remove lessons

-- Reordering lessons using "number in course" parameter which will push other lessons if set to lower
+- Reorder lessons using the "number in course" parameter which will display the associated lessons when set to a lower one

 Courses are designed to be containers for the lessons.

 Duration and difficulty are optional parameters that can be used in views to better organize the structure of the course.

 Courses can be reordered using simple reorder behavior.

 Every lesson can have a

 number_in_course parameter set.
 By default, it is set to the last position of the course after selecting the course.
 If you decide to make it earlier one add the number